Making Tax Digital: Description

 Businesses and individuals (or their agents) will be required to keep digital records of transactions, and send quarterly updates to HMRC.
 For income tax, the quarterly updates will provide the totals of income and expenses, and an end-of-period statement must be submitted for each tax year.
 This statement must be submitted by the 31 January following the end of the tax year, and may include accounting adjustments and claims for reliefs or allowances.

 Under MTD, taxpayers will send HMRC summaries of their income and expenditure at least four times a year.
 HMRC says this will enable a more ongoing and accurate projection of tax due, as opposed to the current system of one tax bill at the end of the year.
 To do this, taxpayers will need to integrate their accounts with software in some way.
-HMRC's 2017 consultation response stated that spreadsheets can be used if they can meet with HMRC's technical requirements.
-However, many taxpayers will use more comprehensive accounting software to avoid the complications of linking a spreadsheet to their digital tax account.
-HMRC is working with accounting software developers to ensure that taxpayers are able to make the switch to digital tax.
+HMRC's 2017 consultation response stated that spreadsheets can be used if they can meet with HMRC's technical requirements, although many taxpayers will use more comprehensive accounting software instead.